 Contact a parent of a child or adolescent -- and request their help for this assignment.
+Ideally, seek out someone with which you do not have a personal relationship (perhaps a friend of a friend).
 Perform two consultation sessions with that person (with you serving as the consultant) - regarding a parenting issue/concern (their issue or concern).
 Just remember, that this is not a counseling experience - it is a consultation experience.
 Do not conduct family counseling.
 You are to consult with the parent or parents (not the child or children) - and the parent or parents are responsible for implementing any ideas.

 Your consultation activity should consist of the following: You will consult with the parents about an issue that they are having with their child.
 You do not need to interact with or observe the child.
-Your job is work the parent/caregiver.
+Your job is to work the parent/caregiver.
 Consultation is an indirect activity.
+Help the parent or caregiver problem-solve regarding the issue, knowing that they will have to implement whatever you discuss.

 Most people completing this activity feel compelled to cover very personal issues with the parent or child.
 Do not give in to this temptation.
-Please remember that this is a practice consultation - with someone that you likely know.
+Please remember that this is a practice consultation - with someone that you might know.
 Focus only on the task assigned.
 Brainstorm solutions to their problem with their child.
 Do not delve into personal issues or concerns with the parent/caregiver.
 Your job is to brainstorm and problem-solve as a consultant, not conduct a counseling session with an individual or a family.
 Consultation is indeed an interpersonal activity, and can feel a lot like counseling, but it contains a slightly different set of skills.
 Because of the nature and factors of this simulated activity, please keep in mind your professional and personal boundaries.